mcanlas/resume-review/README.md

 - **Version control your resume.** So that rapidly adding and deleting things doesn't become a burden.
 - **Have multiple copies of your resume.** E.g. if you are a full-stack developer applying for a position that is not full stack, tailor to highlight your relevant skills.
   - Also have multiple cover letters ready for the same reason.

+## Interview tips

+- Have multiple print copies of your resume ready to give.
+- Don't assume your interviewers have read your resume.
+  - This one is awful.
+But life happens.
+Interviewers get switched at the last second or just aren't doing their due diligence.
+Help them out by being flexible and approachable.

 ## About me